Green Card K 12 Education Jobs

 How does green card sponsorship differ from an H-1B for K-12 teachers?

-Unlike the H-1B, which is subject to an annual lottery and caps at 85,000 slots, EB-3 green card sponsorship has no annual lottery and no employer-specific cap.
+Unlike the H-1B visa, which is subject to an annual lottery and caps at 85,000 slots, EB-3 green card sponsorship has no annual lottery and no employer-specific cap.
 The timeline is longer, typically three to five years from PERM filing to approval for most countries, but the outcome is permanent residency rather than a temporary, renewable status.
-Many school districts already familiar with J-1 or H-1B programs find the PERM process more predictable once they've done it once.
+Many school districts already familiar with J-1 visa or H-1B programs find the PERM process more predictable once they've done it once.

 What subjects or specializations make green card sponsorship more realistic for teachers?